 For example, some have a small switch you can press with a pin or the point of an arrow.
 Other nocks are turned on by being pulled, so to turn them off you simply push them back in.
 It’s wise to see how reliable the off switch is on the nocks you pick.
 A bad switch could leave you wasting battery.

 Compound and Recurve Arrow Lighted Nock Reviews

 The appeal of the Nockturnal is its simplicity.
 You don’t have to do any assembly.
 They’re ready right out of the package.The light turns on with reliable piston-driven contact switch.
 You can also turn off the light with the tip of an arrow.

 The LED light is highly visible.
 You have four color options: pink, red, green and blue.
 We recommend the red because it seems to be the easiest to find.
-They’re all easy to see, though, and make it easy to find a lone arrow or downed game.
+They’re all easy to see, though, and make it easy to recover game or find a lone arrow.

 It’s also great for finding game because the lithium batteries last over 20 hours.
 This means that even if you shoot a quarry at dusk, you can find it with the arrow the next day.
 This increases the range of time you can spend hunting.